 6 Roux AM, Rast JE, Anderson KA, Shattuck PT.
 National autism indicators report: developmental disability services and outcomes in adulthood.
 Philadelphia: A.J.
 Drexel Autism Institute, Drexel University; 2017.

-7 Peters M, Godfrey C, McInerney P, Soares C, Khalil H, Parker D. The Joanna Briggs institute reviewers’ manual 2015: methodology for JBI scoping reviews.
-South Australia: The Joanna Briggs Institute, University of Adelaide; 2015.
+7 Peters M, Godfrey C, McInerney P, Soares C, Khalil H, Parker D. The JBI reviewers’ manual 2015: methodology for JBI scoping reviews.
+South Australia: JBI, University of Adelaide; 2015.

 8 Lynas L. Project ABLE (Autism: Building Links to Employment): a specialist employment service for young people and adults with an autism spectrum condition.
 J Vocat Rehabil.
 2014;41(1):13-21.

 9 Wehman P, Lau S, Molinelli A, Brooke V, Thompson K, Moore C, West M. Supported employment for young adults with autism spectrum disorder: preliminary data.
 Res Pract Pers Severe Disabil.
 2012;37(3):160-9.